-Physical Education GCSE (9-1) OCR (J587)
+OCR (J587)

-This new GCSE in Physical Education is designed to open your eyes to the amazing world of sports performance.
+GCSE Physical Education is designed to open your eyes to the amazing world of sports performance.

 Why should I take this GCSE?

 It provides clear insight into the field

 The combination of physical performance and academic challenge provides an exciting opportunity.
 You will also learn about physical education through a range of different contexts and the impact it has on everyday lives.